.mm: History

-A company run by two Australian immigrants in Myanmar, Eagle Group, set up the first Internet access to Myanmar in 1997.
-They contracted with British company called Digiserve based in High Wycombe, to provide DNS services for .mm.
+A company run by two Australian immigrants in Myanmar, Eagle Group, established the first Internet access in Myanmar in 1997.
+They contracted with a British company called Digiserve, based in High Wycombe, to provide DNS services for .mm.
 All .mm DNS queries were handled by Digiserve's two name servers acting as root name servers for .mm, ns1.digiserve.com and ns2.digiserve.com respectively.
-In 1999, Eagle Group's service was shut down by the Burmese government.
+In 1999, the Burmese government shut down Eagle Group's service.

-Afterwards, these two servers then delegated the SOA authority of .com.mm, .net.mm, .edu.mm and org.mm TLDs to the two name servers managed by Myanmar Posts and Telecommunications, ns0.mpt.net.mm and ns1.mpt.net.mm, both servers were located in Yangon.

-In February 2002, the DigiServe DNS servers were hacked by pro-democracy activists, which resulted in the traffic to all .mm domain names including www.gov.mm being redirected to a website demanding the release of famous student leader Min Ko Naing for a period of three days.
+In February 2002, the DigiServe DNS servers were hacked by pro-democracy activists, which resulted in the traffic to all .mm domain names, including www.gov.mm, being redirected to a website demanding the release of famous student leader Min Ko Naing for a period of three days.

-In the beginning of 2005, MPT finally retook management control of .mm name space and replaced Digiserve nameservers with their own.
+At the beginning of 2005, MPT finally retook management control of the .mm name space and replaced Digiserve nameservers with their own.

 Businesses in Myanmar could register for domain names within the .net.mm and .com.mm zones through Myanmar Teleport (formerly Bagan Cybertech) or from Myanmar Post & Telecoms directly. .edu.mm, .org.mm, .gov.mm domain names are reserved for official and government use.
-There is no whois service provided.
+There is no WHOIS service provided.

 Myanmar Teleport's service was later shut down by the Burmese government as well, leaving government-owned Myanmar Post & Telecoms as the sole controller for all the services for internet and email.